 However, in 2020, there does not seem to be any compelling force driving Ghanaians to massively rally behind the NPP as they did in 2016.

-This is likely to count in the favour of the NDC's presidential candidate, John Dramani Mahama.
+This likely counted in the favour of the NDC's presidential candidate, John Dramani Mahama.

 2. Mahama won in countless online polls